| |

 adjusting the automatic chlorine feeder.
 Maybe in the

-future, we can afford that AutoPilot salt chlorine
+future, we can afford a salt chlorine

 generator.
 I want to thank you, for all of your help, and